 NOW, THEREFORE, for good and valuable consideration, the receipt and adequacy of which are hereby acknowledged, the parties hereby agree as follows:

 1. SCOPE OF AGREEMENT.
 Enron and Counterparty hereby declare, by Counterparty "clicking" on the designated spaces in this Agreement, their mutual intent to enter into this Agreement on the terms and conditions set forth herein and in the Password Application (which together shall be considered a single agreement for all purposes and the term "Agreement" as used herein shall refer to this Agreement and the Password Application taken together) and to be legally bound by the terms and conditions of this Agreement to the same extent and with the same force and effect as if Counterparty had manually executed this Agreement.
-This Agreement (taken together, where applicable, with any relevant (i) master agreement or agreements or other written agreements, (ii) procedures established by Enron with respect to the access and utilization of the Website and (iii) other terms and conditions specified or referred to on the Website from time to time) will govern the access and utilization of the Website and any and all Transactions entered into by Counterparty through the Website.
+This Agreement (taken together, where applicable, with any relevant (i) agreements or other written agreements, (ii) procedures established by Enron with respect to the access and utilization of the Website and (iii) other terms and conditions specified or referred to on the Website from time to time) will govern the access and utilization of the Website and, to the extent permitted by applicable law, any and all Transactions entered into by Counterparty through the Website.

 2. REPRESENTATIONS, WARRANTIES AND COVENANTS.
 Counterparty hereby represents, warrants and covenants as follows: